Thomas Gainsborough School

 Statement of intent

 Thomas Gainsborough’s motto is ‘excellence for each for all’.
 We want to ensure that we are successful in achieving that by providing a nurturing environment and delivering quality first teaching to support ALL our students and to remove ALL barriers to learning.
 Our aim is to use pupil premium funding to help us improve and sustain higher attainment for our disadvantaged students at our school that is comparable with that of non-disadvantaged pupils nationally.
 Our strategy is embedded into the whole school and will be the responsibility of all members of staff.
-We will have the highest expectations for all our students. |
+The profile of supporting disadvantaged students is a key priority and works in parallel with our whole school aims, and this is reflected with the lead role being that of the Deputy Headteacher.
+We will have the highest expectations for all our students.
+This direction and approach has supported the previous work completed and shown positive outcomes for Progress 8 and Attainment 8 figures.
+The new 3 year strategic plan continues to focus on high priority areas that underpin the personalised and individual needs of our disadvantaged learners, removing barriers to their wellbeing, personal, social and academic development and achievements.
+Ongoing quality assurance through monitoring and intervention will underpin each strategy of this plan. |

 Challenges